vmware/ansible-for-nsxt/README.md

 The ansible-for-nsxt project team welcomes contributions from the community.
 Before you start working with ansible-for-nsxt, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

+Please open a Pull-Request against the Master branch.

 # Support

 The NSX-T Ansible modules in this repository are community supported.
 For bugs and feature requests please open a Github Issue and label it appropriately.
 As this is a community supported solution there is no SLA for resolutions.

 # License
-Copyright (c) 2018 VMware, Inc.  All rights reserved
+Copyright (c) 2020 VMware, Inc.  All rights reserved

 The NSX-T Ansible modules in this repository are available under [BSD-2 license or GPLv3](LICENSE.txt) applies to all parts of the ansible-for-nsxt.
 You may not use them except in compliance with the License.